AtuAmbala/atuambala.github.io/_projects/compiler.md

 * **Performance Metrics:** The final compiler is efficient, with a recorded execution time of just 2.85 milliseconds.
 The generated MIPS code for a 168-line C-- program results in 840 lines of M

 This project was done in collaboration with Owen Kroeger

+Check out this  [demo video](), or dive into the code on the project's [GitHub repository](https://github.com/AtuAmbala/Projects/tree/main/Compiler).